 - Effective and proven techniques along with practical guidance

-We offer sessions on a sliding scale depending on your monthly income starting at $40.
+We offer sessions starting at $80.
 Understandably, this still seems expensive.
-However, in the greater Sacramento region licensed therapists are charging between $90-130 per session.
+However, in the greater Sacramento region licensed therapists are charging much more than that per session.

 We accept cash, personal checks, and major credit cards.